geoserver/geoserver/doc/en/user/source/security/webadmin/ugr.rst

    * - Filter used to lookup user.
      - optional filter used to extract a user dn, to be used together with *Group user membership search filter* when the {1} placeholder is specified.
 This may contain a placeholder value:
        ``{0}``, the ``username`` of the user, for example ``bob``.
+   * - Role prefix
+     - Prefix appended in front of role names extracted from the LDAP.
+If left blank, no prefix will be inserted.
+   * - Convert Role To Upper Case
+     - If selected all role names extracted from the LDAP will be converted to upper case.

    * - Authenticate to extract roles
      - When checked all LDAP searches will be done in authenticated mode, using the credentials given with the *Username* and *Password* options